 Can I see samples?

 Keep in mind that most writers will have samples on their website, so take a look there first.
 However, a lot of copywriting is ghostwritten.
 If there is something specific you’re interested in, just ask.
-A few of my own samples are here.

 What is your experience in my niche?